Posted on: February 11, 2021

 The second stage is the discovery phase, where the team will consider the organization’s infrastructure, business applications, as well as the key business functions and services.
 Then, the simulation team develops a sequence draft or a document that includes the steps and flow of the disaster recovery plan.
 The fourth stage of a recovery sequence simulation is validating the overall sequence and spotting any missing items or single points of failure.
 Then, the organization can finalize the sequence flow.

 The sequence flow can be used to verify recovery requirements, identify predecessors and dependencies, determine what plans are needed (as well as their owners), discover document recovery time expectations, and identify milestones (both functional milestones and communication-related milestones).
-The bottom line is that a sequence flow improves the ability to execute a recovery and your overall status communication capability.
+The bottom line is that a sequence flow improves the ability to execute recovery and your overall status communication capability.

 The key parts of the simulation lifecycle and how Fusion can help

-- Planning – During the planning stage, the simulation lifecycle team will define the scenario and the success criteria.
+- Business Continuity Planning – During the planning stage, the simulation lifecycle team will define the scenario and the success criteria.
 They will also document the scope of the exercise as well as the criteria of the simulation itself and obtain exercise approval from relevant stakeholders.
 The planning stage includes scheduling the resources needed for initiating the pre-test plan reviews.

 - Event Facilitation – The second stage is the simulation itself, in which the team orchestrates and facilitates the scenario.
 During this stage, the team executes recovery activities, communication plans, manages resources, and documents any issues, actions, or tasks that were identified during the event.